 One male betta fish requires 20 gallons of water, while female bettas require 5 gallons.
-For example, 40-gallon tanks can hold two males and eight females.
+For example, 40-gallon tanks can hold two males or eight females.
 That is because male bettas are aggressive and territorial, as opposed to their female counterparts.

 As we proceed, I will show you exactly how many bettas you can grow in a fish tank while considering your tank’s size and the fish’s gender.
 Then, I will share seven tips I suggest you follow to ensure that your bettas can live happily side by side.

 How Many Bettas Can I Grow in a Tank?